 The EWS sirens are tested annually in a full scale test during the month of August.
-During the annual test, all 131 sirens are sounded at full volume for three minutes.
+During the annual test, each of the sirens will be sounded at full volume for three minutes.
 The system is sounded at 12:00 pm and again at 12:30 pm to allow emergency officials to test both the primary and backup activation points.
 In addition to the full scale siren test, the sirens undergo regular silent and growl tests throughout the year.
-Although you may see a siren rotate, or hear a low volume siren sound for a period of a few seconds, no action is required or requested on the part of the public.
+Although you may see a siren rotate, or hear a low volume siren sound for a few seconds, no action is required or requested on the part of the public.
 Should you hear the sirens sound continuously for three minutes, tune to a local radio or tv station for emergency information and instructions.